-New this year: We are offering optional pre-conference workshops the morning of Tuesday, May 23rd, before the conference officially begins.
+Five optional pre-conference workshops are being offered for the morning of Wednesday, May 16, before the conference officially begins.
 These hands-on, specialized workshops will run from 9:00-11:30 am and have a registration fee of $25.
-All will take place at the I Hotel and Conference Center, except as noted.
+All will take place at the I Hotel and Conference Center, and you can register for them here.

-Presenters: Vickie Cook, Emily Boles, Carrie Levin, Michele Gribbins, John Freml, and Tammy Craig, University of Illinois Springfield
+Presenters: Dr. Vance Martin, Michele Gribbins, Tammy Craig, Emily Boles, and John Freml, University of Illinois Springfield

 Presenter: Claire C. Lamonica, Illinois State University